 - Donors that provide funding for evaluations, scale-ups and special initiatives, and

 - Research centers that help administer J-PAL affiliates' randomized evaluations and who employ the staff associated with these evaluations.
-Partners include Innovations for Poverty Action (IPA), Centre for Microfinance, Center for International Development's Micro-Development Initiative, Center of Evaluation for Global Action, Ideas 42, and the Small Enterprise Finance Center.
+Partners include Innovations for Poverty Action (IPA), Centre for Microfinance, Center for International Development's Micro-Development Initiative, Center for Effective Global Action, Ideas 42, and the Small Enterprise Finance Center.

 The lab is named for Abdul Latif Jameel, father of MIT alumnus Mohammed Abdul Latif Jameel, who supported the Poverty Action Lab with three major endowments in 2005, and in 2009 gave another substantial gift of endowment support.
 For more information about J-PAL's history, please see our history page.